-10.4 The Hybrid Synchronizer γ
+11.4 The Hybrid Synchronizer γ

-Figure 10.1: A cluster partition of a network: The dashed cycles specify the clusters, cluster leaders are black, the solid edges are the edges of the intracluster trees, and the bold solid edges are the intercluster edges
+Figure 11.9: A cluster partition of a network: The dashed cycles specify the clusters, cluster leaders are black, the solid edges are the edges of the intracluster trees, and the bold solid edges are the intercluster edges

 Synchronizer γ can be seen as a combination of synchronizers α and β .
 In the initialization phase, the network is partitioned into clusters of small diameter.
 In each cluster, a leader node is chosen and a BFS tree rooted at this leader node is computed.
 These trees are called the intracluster trees.
 Two clusters C_1 and C_2 are called neighboring if there are nodes $u \in C_1$ and $v \in C_2$ for which $(u,v) \in E$.
 For every two neighboring clusters, an intercluster edge is chosen, which will serve for communication between these clusters.
-Figure 10.1 illustrates this partition in the next section.
+Figure 11.9 illustrates this partitioning into clusters.
+We will discuss the details of how to construct such a partition in the next section.
 We say that a cluster is safe if all its nodes are safe.

-10.4.
+11.4.
 SYNCHRONIZER γ

 Synchronizer γ works in two phases.
 In a first phase, synchronizer β is applied separately in each cluster by using the intracluster trees.
 Whenever the leader of a cluster learns that its cluster is safe, it reports this fact to all the nodes in the clusters as well as to the leaders of the neighboring clusters.
 Now, the nodes of the cluster enter the second phase where they wait until all the neighboring clusters are known to be safe and then generate the next pulse.
 Hence, we essentially apply synchronizer α between clusters.
-A detailed description is given by Algorithm 41.
+A detailed description is given by Algorithm 11.10.

-Algorithm 41 Synchronizer γ (at node v) ----------- ---- ----------------------- ----- ---------- ---
+Algorithm 11.10 Synchronizer γ y ((at node v) ----------- ------- ----------------------- ----- ------------- --

-- 1: wait until v is safe - 2: wait until v receives SAFE messages from all children in intracluster tree - 3: if v is not cluster leader then - 4: send SAFE message to parent in intracluster tree - 5: wait until CLUSTERSAFE message received from parent - 6: end if - 7: send CLUSTERSAFE message to all children in intracluster tree - 8: send NEIGHBORSAFE message over all intercluster edges of v - wait until v receives NEIGHBORSAFE messages from all adjacent intercluster edges and all children in intracluster tree - 10: if v is not cluster leader then - 11: send NEIGHBORSAFE message to parent in intracluster tree - 12: wait until PULSE message received from parent - 13: end if - 14: send PULSE message to children in intracluster tree
+1: wait until v is safe

+- 2: wait until v receives SAFE messages from all children in intracluster tree - 3: if v is not cluster leader then - 4: send SAFE message to parent in intracluster tree - 5: wait until CLUSTERSAFE message received from parent - 6: end if - 7: send CLUSTERSAFE message to all children in intracluster tree - 8: send NEIGHBORSAFE message over all intercluster edges of v - 9: wait until v receives NEIGHBORSAFE messages from all adjacent intercluster edges and all children in intracluster tree - 10: if v is not cluster leader then - send NEIGHBORSAFE message to parent in intracluster tree 11: - $12 \cdot$ wait until PULSE message received from parent - 13: end if - 14: send PULSE message to children in intracluster tree